Skip to content

 SettingTypeDefaultDescription

-EnabledboolfalseEnable forwarded headers middleware.
-Must be placed FIRST in the middleware pipeline.
+EnabledboolfalseEnable forwarded headers middleware (automatically placed first in the middleware pipeline).

 ForwardLimitint1Limits the number of proxy entries that will be processed from X-Forwarded-For.
 Set to null to process all entries (not recommended).